-Beverly Farmers Go To Court In Effort To Keep Roosters
+Beverly Farmers Go to Court in Effort to Keep Roosters

-A husband and wife who operate a small farm in Beverly, Massachusetts, have gone to court in an effort to keep their roosters.
+A Massachusetts husband and wife who operate a small farm in Beverly have gone to court in an effort to keep their roosters.

 The Salem News reports Friday that Brian and Anita Deeley in their complaint filed this week said the city Board of Health overstepped its authority by ordering them to remove the roosters from their 19-acre farm.